MunimaJahan/Lab4/README.md

-Submit your code through Blackboard as zip file as well as GitHub repository.
+Submit your code through Blackboard as zip file as well as through this repository.

-**The deadline is March 8th
+The deadline is March 8th